yilun917/PID_Controllter/README.md

 The README should explain what the profile does, how to take advantage of it, and how to install it.

-Frankly, I've never been involved in a project with multiple IDE profiles before.
 I believe the best way to handle this would be to keep them out of the repo root to avoid clutter.
 My expectation is that most profiles will include instructions to copy files to a new location to get picked up by the IDE, but that's just a guess.